Gdalik/audiocomplib/README.md

 - **Audio Compressor**: Applies dynamic range compression to audio signals, with flexible control over threshold, ratio, attack, release, knee width and make-up gain.
 - **Peak Limiter**: Applies peak limiting to audio signals, aiming to prevent the signal from exceeding a specified threshold while preserving dynamics as much as possible.
 Adjustable attack and release times.

+## Quick Start

+To quickly test the library, simply [install it](#installation) and proceed with running the [examples](#audio-compressor-example).

+If you're eager to try the real-time processing feature, check out [this script](examples/realtime_processing_pedalboard.py) and experiment with your own compression parameters.

 ## Requirements